Robert Soblen

-Robert Soblen (born Sobolevicius; November 7, 1900 – September 11, 1962) was a prominent member, with his brother, of the OGPU (KGB) which monitored & betrayed Leon Trotsky in Paris especially.
-Refer to Gordievski & Christopher Andrew: History of the KGB in the 1930s p119.
+Robert Soblen (born Sobolevicius; November 7, 1900 – September 11, 1962) was a prominent member, with his brother, of the OGPU (KGB) which monitored and betrayed Leon Trotsky in Paris especially.
 He moved to the United States in 1941 with his brother Jack Soble, and was arrested in 1960 as a Soviet spy.
 Convicted and sentenced to life in prison, he fled the United States while on bail and sought asylum first in Israel, then in Britain.
 He committed suicide by overdosing on barbiturates when his last appeal for asylum in Britain was denied.

 Pre-trial career in Europe and the United States

 Born to a Jewish family in Vilkaviskis, Lithuania, both Soblen and his younger brother Jack (born Abromas Sobolevicius, also known as Abraham or Adolph Senin) were important figures in Trotskyist circles in the 1920s and 1930s.
 They were very active in French and German Trotskyist movements, handling both Trotsky's secret correspondence to the Soviet Union and publication of his Bulletin of the Opposition.
 Jack Soble later claimed he and Robert began working for the Soviet Secret Police against Trotsky in 1931.
 In 1932, Trotsky broke with the brothers, and Robert joined Trotsky's enemies in the Communist Party of Germany.

 Soblen, Soble, and many members of their family moved to the United States in 1941.
 According to Jack Soble's testimony during Robert's trial, they were personally granted permission for the move by NKVD director Lavrenty Beria, on condition that they assist in Soviet espionage activities in the United States.
 After arriving in the United States, Soblen set up a psychiatric practice in New York.
 According to testimony at his trial, Soblen's activities also included spying on the Trotskyist movement in the United States and transmitting stolen intelligence documents and military information to the Soviet Union.